-In 1974 he graduated from the Rimsky-Korsakov Leningrad State Conservatory, class of prof. A. Anisimov (Choral Conducting Department), Prof. I. Musin (Opera and Symphony Conducting) in 1977 and the People’s Artist of the USSR Yu.Kh.
+In 1974 he graduated from the Rimsky-Korsakov Leningrad State Conservatory, class of Professor A.I.
+Anisimov (conductor and chorus department), class of Professor I.A.
+Musin (opera and symphonic conducting, 1977).
+He finished postgraduate course in 1981 in the class of People’s Artist of the USSR Yu.Kh.
 Temirkanov.

 In 1977–1981, he worked as a conductor of the Novosibirsk State Academic Opera and Ballet Theatre and was a teacher at the Novosibirsk Conservatory.
 In 1981–1988, Waleriy Trubin-Leonoff was the artistic director and chief conductor of the symphony orchestra of the Luhansk Regional Philharmonic Society (Ukraine).